HOME

 OTHER TOPICS

 a.
-Consecration crosses, found on many churches both externally and internally, and with numbers ranging from a single cross to a dozen.
+Consecration crosses, found on many churches both externally and internally, and with numbers ranging from a single cross to a dozen or so.

 b.
 Medieval church marks incised externally on the building or within the porch.
 These include graffiti (initials, dates etc); ritual protection marks (also called apotropaic symbols) that were intended to ward off evil from the church; and masons’ marks.